ospfranco/dot-files/README.md

 shortcuts <- shortcuts I use day to day on certain programs I use

 TODO:
-I had an automator file for opening my whole work flow, need to bring that back somewhow I have a bunch of insides into JS lately, including React and ES5, need to add them here
+Create a bash script for initializing installation on new macs (ALWAYS USEFUL, ALWAYS WANTED TO DO IT, NEVER HAD THE TIME) I had an automator file for opening my whole work flow, need to bring that back somewhow I have a bunch of insides into JS lately, including React and ES5, need to add them here Maybe some babelrc, webpack, eslint, docker files, setting this up on every project is always a pain Some Vagrant config? this seems to be not so relevant in recent years, docker took over